 May 14, 2020

-Inside: What states’ reopening plans mean for how you operate your independent pharmacy.
+Inside: What states’ reopening plans mean for how you operate your independent pharmacy during the time of coronavirus.

 People have been hunkered down for two months to protect themselves against the coronavirus pandemic.
 As of mid-May, most states in the U.S. are moving to re-open their economies.
 People are beginning to venture outside their home and resume some of their normal day-to-day activities.